 If you are on the lookout for a budget-friendly Wi-Fi router, look no further than TP-Link Archer C7.

 It’s one of the best routers that cater to the needs of casual web users as well as gamers.
 It is also capable of delivering a data streaming speed of up to 1.75 Gbps.

-Look-wise, the router is stylish and performance-wise, it manages to deliver an unbelievable performance for less than $100.
+Look-wise, the router is stylish and performance-wise, it manages to deliver an unbelievable performance.
 That makes the router a great choice for users in different classes.

 Going a bit deeper into the specs, we were not too happy with the build quality.
 It can break or get damaged easily when dropped on the floor.
 The router takes up more space, so ensure that you keep other items a bit far away.
 In a nutshell, we’d say that TP-Link Archer C7 is more of a beginner’s router.

 It’s yet another dual-band router in our list.
 It comes with six antennas out of which three are internal and the remaining are external.
 Thanks to the presence of more antennas, we were able to see a decent amount of range and even the data streaming speed didn’t disappoint us in any way.
 And yeah, it has the NAS doubling up capability but we also want to add that the NAS performance was more average than good.